Rabbit Curry

 Pro Tips for Success

-• Serve with a fruity spiced rice, made with a cinnamon stick and a handful of golden raisins in the cooking water.
+• Pair with spiced rice cooked with a cinnamon stick and golden raisins.

-• If using both legs and loins.
-Cook legs for 2 1/2 hours.
-Then add loins to stew and only cook for 30 minutes.
+• If you’re using both the legs and loins, cook the legs for 2 1/2 hours.
+Then add the loins to the stew and only cook for 30 minutes.

 Rabbit curry served over rice in a white bowl.Pin